Bladetrain3r/Magic-Launcher/README.md

 #### Drag and Drop
 You can also drag and drop app.py onto the Python launch shortcut/exe.

+### Using the App
+The buttons along the top:
+- STOP: Stop the app
+- info icon: Keyboard hotkeys and about section
+- The "+" Icon: Adds a new shortcut on the current level
+- The "find" icon: Search functionality.
+No wildcards, it will find shorrtcut name containing that exact string.
+- The "s" icon: Universally substitute one target, icon, or args field for another.
+Exact matches only.

+Right click on a shortcut to edit, delete or view the properties.
+Click to select.
+Doubleclick to launch.

+#### Keyboard
+Almost all functionality can be performed with the keyboard.
+Left/right arrows to select, enter to launch.
+You can get the hotkey list by pressing Ctrl+I

 ### X11 Forwarding
 You can run Magic Launcher on a remote host if it's running an X server.
 Best on a LAN but it will function over WAN too.